dmcgits/dmcgits.github.io/mds/workshops/painter/painter_notes.md

 ### Apply a few materials

-Materials!
-We're kinda getting somewhere.
+Let's use basic substance materials!
+Now we're getting somewhere.

 > Try materials, masking with colour

 ## Lighting

-The whole point of normal maps and pbr texturing is that it reacts to light in ways we couldn't with handpainting.
+The whole purpose of normal maps and pbr texturing is to react to light in ways hand painted textures can't.

-The key to making that look amazing is **image based lighting**, so lets try some environments.
+Another key to making that look amazing is **image based lighting**, so lets try some environments.

 > First play with environments, shader quality

 ___

-## Procedural power!
+### Procedural power!

 Still, these materials just wrap around the shape and make it look shrinkwrapped.
 There's no wear and tear, no dirt in the crevices, no shine from use or friction.

-* Turned out smart people found other ways to use textures.
-* What sticks out, what's protected?
-Where can light reach?
-* What's up, down?

-> Import the other maps and see some real smart materials in action
+These textures encode:
+* Areas curving out (ridges) and in (cavities).
+* Areas light struggles to reach.
+* Position in the world
+* Metalness, smoothness.

+> To fix that, we'll apply some of those extra textures we talked about.

-It takes a long time to bake these maps, but once they're made, painter can make textures out of them.
-And we can bake out the maps that any game engine needs to run quick!
+It takes a while to bake these maps, but once they're made, painter can drive **smart materials** with them.

 > Customise the textures!
-Try messing with colorus
+Try messing with colours

 ___

-## Finally, we're missing something, this doesn't look like a PS4 game
+### Extra flash
+We're missing something.
+It doesn't quite look next gen without post-processing filters.

 > Turn on some post effects: bloom, contrast, depth of field